Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: Related Work

-Table~\ref{tbl:comparison} summarizes the comparison of \ourGV to some of these related works.
-Note that none of the mentioned works supports sending anything but values, unlike \ourGV.
-Our work ensures deadlock-freedom for configurations with cyclic topologies by means of a translation into a system with an established deadlock-freedom result (cf.\ Remark~\ref{rem:complex}); the alternative approach is to enhance GV's type system with priorities, as done by Padovani and Novara~\cite{conf/forte/PadovaniN15} and Kokke and Dardha~\cite{conf/forte/KokkeD21,report/KokkeD21}.
+\Cref{tbl:CGV:compare} summarizes the comparison of \FIRST to some of these related works.
+Note that none of the mentioned works supports sending anything but values, unlike \FIRST.
+Our work ensures deadlock freedom for configurations with cyclic topologies by means of a translation into a system with an established deadlock-freedom result (cf.\ \Cref{r:FIRST:transDfComplex}); the alternative approach is to enhance \GV's type system with priorities, as done by Padovani and Novara~\cite{conf/forte/PadovaniN15} and Kokke and Dardha~\cite{conf/forte/KokkeD21,report/KokkeD21}.